osmode/ddash/README.md

 ---
 DDASH is a protocol for information exchange across Ethereum networks.

-* Interface between private net Ether and main net Ether
+* Interface between private Ethereum networks and the main Ethereum network

-* Automate deployment of self-propagating Ethereum networks (no need for manual enode entry)
+* Automate deployment of private Ethereum networks (no need for manual enode entry)

 * Automate compilation and deployment of Ethereum contracts to any Ethereum blockchain